a6enez3r/jval/README.md

 ```
 if validated is True JSON data matches schema.

-By default logging level is set to `ERROR` to change this and see details on which parameters failed you can do:
+by default logging level is set to `ERROR` to change this and see details on which parameters failed you can set up logger as:
 ```
 import logging
 from validateJSON import logger as validator_logger